Are eggs off-limits if you suffer from histamine intolerance?

 Those compounds that reach the blood via the normal digestive process are therefore not at all comparable to those that were injected intravenously in the 1952 trial.

 And as we have established, the study was carried out on animals, not humans.
-We can see from the results that the histamine-releasing effect was not transferrable to dogs, in whom no increase in histamine was observed; the cats responded to raw as well as cooked egg white; and while the rats only displayed a reaction to raw egg white.
+We can see from the results that the histamine-releasing effect was not even transferrable to dogs, in whom no increase in histamine was observed; the cats responded to raw as well as cooked egg white; and while the rats only displayed a reaction to raw egg white.
 The inconsistent findings mean we can therefore make no definitive statement at all about a histamine-releasing effect of egg white (either raw or cooked).
 To be able to make such a claim, one would need to conduct a completely different experiment and run the tests on human subjects.

 What about the histamine content of eggs?